 Our current students have designed the Black Access programme to showcase their experiences as Black students in an honest and informative way.
 You will have lots of opportunities to ask questions and hear about their time at the University of York.

-You can start to meet some of the students involved in planning and running the programme right here, all of the pictures on these pages feature our team of students, so you will soon see some familiar faces as you journey through the programme.
+You can start to meet some of the students involved in planning and running the programme right here, all of the pictures on these pages feature our team of students.

 How can I get involved?